-Students will be able to refine their comprehension of the story and can express their interpretations of it by dramatizing it informally.
+Students can refine their comprehension of the story

+and can express their interpretations of it by dramatizing it informally.
 Students do not need elaborate costumes or props.
 They just speak the parts of the characters and use gestures and movements as they act out the scenes, or they may make simple props to use.
-As the "director," you will probably need to give them prompts and suggestions, but once they have acted out the play once or twice, they will probably want to do it again and again, and they will get better each time.
-Here is a way to get them started:
+As the "director," you will probably need to give them prompts and suggestions, but once they have acted out the play once or twice, boy boy's mother 4-5 villagers Go through the characters one at a time and ask for volunteers to play the part.
+For instance, say, "Who wants to be the boy in our play?"
+Choose a volunteer and write that student's name next to the name of the character.
+Continue until you have a student to play every part.
+Tell the actors that they will be improvising their parts.
+That is, they do not have to memorize the dialogue from the book but rather can use their own words.

-1. Tell the students they are going to act out the story as a performance.
-Explain that some will be actors and some will be members of the audience and that everyone will get a chance at being both an actor and a member of the audience.

-2. Next, in a column list the story characters on the board or on a large piece of paper so that everyone can see the list:
+- 1. Tell the students they are going to act out the story as a performance.
+Explain that some will be actors and some will be members of the audience and that everyone will get a chance at being both an actor and a member of the audience. - 2.
+Next, in a column list the story characters on the board or on a large piece of paper so that everyone can see the list: